Deansie/homelab/README.md

 ## Future Implementations

 As I grow my DevOps skills, I plan to explore **GitOps** and **Terraform** to enhance automation and infrastructure management in my homelab.
 These tools will build on my existing Proxmox and Kubernetes setup, helping me create more scalable, reproducible, and resilient systems.
 Since I’m still learning these technologies, my focus is on understanding their core concepts and experimenting with basic integrations first.

+## Security Awareness regarding GitOps

+This repository includes internal IPs (e.g., `192.168.0.201` for Keepalived VIP, `10.244.x.x` for Flannel) and hostnames (e.g., `k8s`, `worker-149`) to serve as the single source of truth for the homelab.
+These are private within a firewalled LAN, with no public exposure.
+For demo purposes, this simplifies the GitOps workflow with FluxCD.
+In production, IPs/hostnames would be sanitized (e.g., `<VIP>`) and sensitive data encrypted (e.g., Sealed Secrets).
+This trade-off showcases transparency while acknowledging secure practices.The repository is managed by **FluxCD**, with pull requests visible publicly to showcase collaborative GitOps workflows.